IBM Security Trusteer Rapport/Endpoint Protection

-If there is no Rapport icon in Address Bar or Toolbar, it means you are not protected.
+If there is no Rapport icon in Address Bar or Toolbar, it means your sessions are not protected.

-Now it is time to take a good look at browser's Address Bar and verify you are on the correct site!
+Now it is time to take a good look at browser's Address Bar and verify that you are on the correct site!
 The warning dialog lists both the site where you normally enter this data and the site you are visiting right now.

 In case you were on a suspicious site, Trusteer Rapport offers to go to your browser's home page or the site where you normally enter these login details.

 Click either my home page, or the other link.
 Both are safe options.